|

 Mixing and Applying FlexPrime

-the amount needed is to estimate approximately 300 square foot of coverage per
+is to estimate approximately 300 square foot of coverage per gallon. (i.e.

 Mix and Apply FlexPrime: Mix equal parts of A & B

-for 3+ minutes, and apply a VERY THIN COAT with a brush, roller, or spray.
+for 1 to 3 minutes, then apply a VERY THIN COAT with a brush, roller, or spray.

 any puddles or ridges.
 If you are priming a lot of area on a hot day, try